 CSR is known to improve the financial performance of a firm.
 Respondent 1 asserted that it helps in increasing sales and improves financial performance.
 The respondents asserted when you have set program in place which provides motivation for the employees to work not just towards the benefit of the company but towards themselves and the communities around them they work more diligently generating profits and at the same time as mentioned it tends to bring more business for the company.
 More profits are generated and also a better working environment for the employees.

-Another aspect , energy efficiency which has been identified as a potential benefit of CSR adoption.
+Another aspect, energy efficiency which has been identified as a potential benefit of CSR adoption.
 Respondent 2 states that it promotes the use of bio-fuel instead of fossil fuels and helps in saving electricity.
-Therefore we can see, CSR adoption is linked to the company’s growth.
+Therefore, we can see, CSR adoption is linked to the company’s growth.
 However, only Respondent 1 asserted that it helps in promoting organizational growth.

 Respondent 9 and Respondent 7 mentioned that benefits of following CSR practices are intangible, it provides satisfaction which creates a better workspace for the employees and leads towards the positive image of the company.